tabpole/get-storage/docs/getting_started/about.md

 ## What Get Storage is NOT

-A database.
+Get Storage is not a database.
 Get is super compact to offer you a solution ultra-light, high-speed read/write storage to work synchronously.
 If you want to store data persistently on disk with immediate memory access, use it, if you want a database, with indexing and specific disk storage tools, there are incredible solutions that are already available, like Hive and Sqflite/Moor.

 As soon as you declare "write" the file is immediately written in memory and can now be accessed immediately with `box.read()`.
 You can also wait for the callback that it was written to disk using `await box.write()`.